jonburdon/boutique_ado_v1/README.md

 * Add messages to remove_from_bag
 including `messages.error(request, f'Error removing item {e}')`

+* Add css to style arrows etc - copied from Bootstrap

+* Update success toast:
+- Add a preview of the bag in the notifcation if there is a grand total
+- Add bag notification wrapper to base.css to restrict size of the success toast

 ## Useful Documentation:
 Django models, eg field types: https://docs.djangoproject.com/en/3.0/ref/models/fields/